How to Clean a Bird Bath Without Scrubbing

 A dirty bird bath is a hazard in a bird-friendly backyard.
-Not only is stagnant, contaminated water uninteresting to the birds, but it can also carry diseases that can spread to an entire backyard flock.
-A dirty bath smells and may attract mice, rats and other unwanted pests.
-Mosquitoes can also breed in stagnant, unclean water, making a dirty bird bath a hazard even for humans.
+Not only is stagnant, contaminated water uninteresting to the birds, but it can also foster diseases that can spread to an entire backyard flock.
+In addition, a dirty birdbath smells and can attract mice, rats, and other unwanted pests.
+Mosquitoes can also breed in stagnant, unclean water, making a dirty birdbath a hazard even for humans.

 - Hose with pressure setting